 - Import Certificate

 A worker receives instruction from the Octopus server to execute a step, it executes the step using Calamari and returns the logs and any collected artifacts to the Octopus server.

 There are two kinds of workers you can use in Octopus:

 - External workers

-Learn about the built-in worker.
+Learn about the security implications and how to configure the built-in worker.

 Learn about external workers.

 Learn about how Octopus picks a worker to execute a step and how to configure worker pools.

 Octopus works out-of-the-box without setting up workers.
 You can run all deployment processes, run script steps on the built-in worker, deploy to Azure and run AWS and Terraform steps, without further setup.
 The built-in worker is available in a default Octopus set up, and Octopus workers are designed so that, if you aren't using external workers, none of your deployment processes need to be worker aware.